Bosco Ntaganda - the Congolese 'Terminator'

 In November 2008, international journalists filmed him commanding and ordering his troops in the village of Kiwanja, 90km (55 miles) north of Goma, where 150 people were massacred in a single day.

 He also commanded troops accused of having killed, because of their ethnicity, at least 800 civilians in the town of Mongbwalu, in Ituri district, after his troops took control of the rich gold mines in the area in 2002.

 In early April 2012, he defected from the Congolese army - leaving Goma, taking with him up to 600 heavily armed soldiers.

-On 11 April, Mr Kabila finally called for his arrest - but he said he would not be handing Gen Ntaganda to the ICC.
+On 11 April, Mr Kabila finally called for his arrest - but he said he would not be handing Ntaganda to the ICC.

-Later that year, Gen Ntaganda's M23 rebel group seized Goma before agreeing to withdraw.
+Later that year, Ntaganda's M23 rebel group seized Goma before agreeing to withdraw.

 Months of fighting forced some 800,000 people to flee their homes.

 But in unexplained circumstances and with the rebels under intense international pressure, they split.

 Ntaganda lost out to loyalists of his rival, Col Sultani Makenga, and apparently fearing death, he walked into the US embassy in Kigali, from where he was transferred to The Hague, where has now finally faced justice for his crimes.